Nebrix/Pegasus/README.md

 - WHOIS Lookup: Retrieve WHOIS information for a domain.
 - Packet Sniffer: Capture and analyze network packets.
 - Subnet Calculator: Calculate subnet details and IP ranges.
+- IP Lookup: Retrieve IP information for an IP.

 ## Future Updates
 - Working on implemting an inline text editor for custom scripting language